| Real Name | Alfredo James Pacino |

 - Al Pacino is currently In a relationship (Lucila Sola)

-- Where did Al Pacino go to school?
-Al Pacino is a graduate of High School of Performing Arts, Herman Ridder Junior High School, Fiorello H. LaGuardia High School, HB Studio
+- Which college/university did Al Pacino go to?
+Al Pacino went to High School of Performing Arts, Herman Ridder Junior High School, Fiorello H. LaGuardia High School, HB Studio

 - Al Pacino has 3 child/children

-- Al Pacino kids names are Julie Marie, Anton James, Olivia Rose
+- Al Pacino's kids are Julie Marie, Anton James, Olivia Rose

 FAQ